-The auditor must demonstrate competence in the field of compliance audits, and must be thoroughly familiar with the CA's CPS and this CP.
-The compliance auditor must perform such compliance audits as a regular ongoing business activity.
-In addition to the previous requirements, the auditor must be a certified information system auditor (CISA) or IT security specialist, and a PKI subject matter specialist who can offer input regarding acceptable risks, mitigation strategies, and industry best practices.
+The external independent auditor must demonstrate competence in the field of compliance audits, and must be thoroughly familiar with the CA's CPS and this CP.
+The external independent auditor must perform such compliance audits as a regular ongoing business activity.
+In addition to the previous requirements, the external independent auditor must be a certified information system auditor (CISA) or IT security specialist, and a PKI subject matter specialist who can offer input regarding acceptable risks, mitigation strategies, and industry best practices.